Holistic Fusion: Task- and Setup-Agnostic Robot Localization and State Estimation with Factor Graphs

 \subsection{Analysis}

-The real-world experiments in the previous section demonstrate that \ac{HF} benefits a set of diverse robotic applications.
-In particular, the alignment of reference frames is necessary to simplify the problem's setup and fuse all measurements directly, \textit{`as is'}, without transforming them to the same reference frame, resorting to a dual-factor formulation~\cite{nubert2022graph}, or converting them to local measurements.
-In practice, it is helpful not to perform the alignment around the $\World$ origin but instead around a local keyframe to reduce the effect of linearly increasing rotational sensitivity with distance (\Cref{sec:exp_local_keyframes}).
-Moreover, for most practical measurements, a random-walk modeling of these keyframes has to be included to compensate for the drift of measurements.
-As shown in \Cref{fig:exp_heap_oberglatt_drift}, it can make the state-estimation process robust to the effects of geometric degeneracy without any active degeneracy prevention.
-Direct access to an offline-optimized trajectory at full \ac{IMU} frequency is beneficial, e.g., for evaluating the quality and smoothness of the real-time-estimated trajectory.
-Moreover, having access to the optimized synchronized relationship of different reference frames is beneficial and avoids the usage of a localization manager.\looseness=-1
+The real-world experiments above show that \ac{HF} benefits diverse robotic applications.
+Aligning reference frames is crucial to simplify the setup and fuse measurements directly, \textit{as is}, without transforming them to a common frame, using dual factors~\cite{nubert2022graph}, or converting them to local measurements.
+In practice, performing the alignment around a local keyframe rather than the $\World$ origin reduces the distance-dependent rotational sensitivity (\Cref{sec:exp_local_keyframes}).
+Most measurement types also require a random-walk model on these keyframes to compensate for drift.
+As illustrated in \Cref{fig:exp_heap_oberglatt_drift}, this step makes state estimation robust to geometric degeneracies without active prevention.
+Having access to an offline-optimized trajectory at full \ac{IMU} rate is useful for assessing the quality and smoothness of the real-time estimates.
+Likewise, the synchronized reference-frame relationships from the optimization are beneficial and remove the need for a localization manager.\looseness=-1